 31 | San Salvador | San Salvador | Hospital Rosales | (503)2231-9200 | Webpage |

 The Salvadoran public healthcare system has healthcare centers located in cities or municipalities with large populations.
-They provide specialized and preventive health services; they provide services such as family care, dental, pediatrics, ophthalmology, internal medicine, and others.
+They provide specialized and preventive health services, such as family care, dental, pediatrics, ophthalmology, and internal medicine.

 To use public health care centers, the patient must first make an appointment and follow all the necessary steps to become a patient.
-These healthcare centers are good and provide preventive health services to many Salvadorans; however, it has problems.
+These healthcare centers provide preventive health services to many Salvadorans; however, it has problems.

 The most significant problem is slow, delayed medical care.
 For example, waiting five hours or longer for a general consultation is normal.
-Also, since there is a lack of healthcare professionals for these centers, it is typical to wait for more than two months for an appointment.
+Also, these centers don’t have enough medical healthcare professionals; therefore, waiting more than two months for an appointment is normal.

 Community Public Clinics

 Community clinics are the last part of the El Salvador healthcare system.
 These free clinics are located in smaller communities and some in rural areas.
-These clinics offer the most basic healthcare services, and many are only open a few days per week.
+These clinics offer the most basic healthcare services; many of them only open a few days per week.

-To individual needs to be a member to receive health services at one of these facilities.
+To receive health services at one of these facilities, the individual needs to be a contributing member.
 To become a member, the person must be a public sector employee or work for a private company that operates formally and is registered with the Social Insurance Healthcare System (El Seguro Social).

 Businesses that operate informally do not offer this insurance benefit to their employees.
-About 70 percent of jobs in El Salvador are in the informal market.
+More than 70 percent of jobs in El Salvador are in the informal market.

 The main contributor or insured person can add family members to his insurance plans, such as a spouse and underage kids.

-This insurance is mandatory for any employee that works for a private business that is properly registered, and it is also obligatory for all public employees.
+This insurance is mandatory for any employee who works for a private business that is properly registered, and it is also obligatory for all public employees.

 The insurance fee is paid between the employee and the employer.
 The employee is responsible for a smaller percentage of the monthly payment, and the employer pays the remaining balance.